marcusnolan/restruction/README.md

 <img src="./static/images/readme/css_validator.png"/>

 ### HTML5 validator
-- Seen as you can't validate jinja, rather than input each page of HTML directly into the validator, I had to paste the deployed links into w3 validator.
+- Seen as you can't validate jinja, rather than input each page of HTML directly into the validator, I had to paste the deployed links into the w3 validator.
-- After a h4 tweak that was showing in the mobile menu, each page passed the validator with no errors and just one warning that was due to the jinja for loop for flash messages.
+- After an h4 tweak that was showing in the mobile menu, each page passed the validator with no errors and just one warning that was due to the jinja for loop for flash messages.
 <img src="./static/images/readme/html_validator.png"/>

 ### JavaScript validator (JShint)
 - At the top of the script I had to let JShint know that I was using Jquery and also ES6 to avoid it giving errors for both of them.
-- After that there were no errors.
+- After that, there were no errors.
 <img src="./static/images/readme/JShint.png"/>

 ### Python Syntax Checker
 - To check python syntax I used an online checker cited above in technologies used.
-- It determened there are no syntax errors in my python.
+- It determined there are no syntax errors in my python.
 <img src="./static/images/readme/python_syntax_checker.png"/>

 ### PEP8 Python Checker
 - To check my compliance with PEP8, I used an online checker cited above in technologies used.
-- It determened that my python was perfectly compliant.
+- It determined that my python was perfectly compliant.
 <img src="./static/images/readme/PEP8_checker.png"/>

 ### Testing User Stories form User Experience (UX) section
 - #### As a general user;
     1. I want to be informed about Restruction's concept.
-        - Upon arrival on the home page, the first thing a user sees as they scroll is the paragraphs explaining reconstruction and it's concept.
+        - Upon arrival on the home page, the first thing a user sees as they scroll is the paragraphs explaining reconstruction and its concept.

             <img src="./static/images/readme/user_story_testing/user_story_testing1.1.png" style="max-height: 250px"/>
     2. I want to be able to navigate the website easily.